lix-pm/lix.client/README.md

 - **Dependency versions should be scoped to each project, rather than global.**

-    Haxelib eventually supported this with `haxelib --newrepo` and a hidden `.haxelib/` folder.
+    Haxelib eventually supported this with `haxelib newrepo` and a hidden `.haxelib/` folder.

-    With Lix and Haxe Shim, we look for the `haxe_libraries/` folder in the same place as the `.haxerc` file.
+    With lix and Haxe Shim, we look for the `haxe_libraries/` folder in the same place as the `.haxerc` file.

-    This is why you call `switchx scope create` when you introduce Lix to your project - it creates the `.haxerc` file that tells Haxe Shim to look here for the `haxe_libraries/` folder.
+    This is why you call `lix scope create` when you introduce lix to your project - it creates the `.haxerc` file that tells Haxe Shim to look here for the `haxe_libraries/` folder.

 ## FAQ